KatherLab/swarm-learning-hpe/README.md

 ```
 Requirements and dependencies will be automatically installed by the script mentioned in the following section.

+### Decide on the connection method
+Determine how your server will connect to the network.
+You have the option to configure the network interface for a VPN connection using GoodAccess, direct Ethernet connection, or through Tailscale.
+Follow the instructions below to set up the network interface based on your choice:

+- For a VPN connection using GoodAccess(For Odelia project, this is the recommended method.)
+sh /workspace/automate_scripts/server_setup/replace_network_interface.sh --goodaccess

+- For a direct Ethernet connection(For proof of concept, this is the recommended method.)
+sh /workspace/automate_scripts/server_setup/replace_network_interface.sh --local

+- For a Tailscale connection(For Swag project, this is the recommended method.)
+sh /workspace/automate_scripts/server_setup/replace_network_interface.sh --tailscale

 ### Setting up the Swarm Learning Environment
 **PLEASE REPLACE THE `<PLACEHOLDER>` WITH THE CORRESPONDING VALUE!**